sameerkhanna786/PredictHeartDisease/README.md

 # PredictHeartDisease
 Fill out a form and see if you have heart disease through the power of Machine Learning!

-This predictor is a logistic regression based prediction scheme with a 95% accuracy.
+This predictor is a logistic regression based prediction scheme.
 The classifier was chosen from a variety of canidates ranging from KNN, to OLS, to RR, to even binary perceptrons.

 The database used to train the classifier is the UCI Heart Disease database, with 303 patients' data anonymized.
 The database has a total of 14 parameters (not including presence of heart disease), all of which are used in the analysis.
 Descriptions of each of the parameters can be found in the sidebar to the right.